Riku-R/FS-Project-2-REST-API/README.md

  /api/delete/:id
   This route lets you delete a movie in the database using its ID.

-  The application will console log information about what is currently happening.
+  The application will console log information about what is currently happening and print status codes during every activity.